david17123/rsvp/README.md

 up the back-end and front-end portions respectively.
 Each of these sections need to be provisioned to run locally.

+The front-end portion requires a working `.env` file containing the keys as listed in `.env.example`.

 ### Firebase functions
 ```
 cd functions